comm-2310-f19/ic01b-BrianGarrahan/README.md

 1. I'm taking this class because _________________________

-1. My favorite videogame genre is "Action"
+1. My favorite videogame genre is "RPG"

-1. My favorite videogame is "MediEvil"
+1. My favorite videogame is "Megaman"

-1. My favorite pokemon or videogame character is "Sir Dan"
+1. My favorite pokemon or videogame character is "pikachu"